 - iii.
 Free of steps, drop-offs or curbs - 3.
 Identifying the Accessible Entrance.
 If the main entrance to the building (in which the public meeting is being held) is not the accessible entrance, a sign containing the universal symbol of accessibility with an arrow appropriately pointing to the accessible entrance shall be posted at the main entrance. - 4.
-Ensure the alternate accessible entrance is unlocked and available to be used independently and that the path of travel to the alternate entrance is well lit (if the meeting is taking place at night).
+Ensure the accessible entrance is unlocked and available to be used independently and that the path of travel to the entrance is well lit (if the meeting is taking place at night).
 If the door is locked and intercom service or another format is used to gain access, an attendant must be at the door to accommodate deaf or hard of hearing individuals, as well as others with disabilities. - 5.
 Accessible Restrooms.
 If restrooms are available for use by the public then all public meetings shall have at least one accessible restroom for men and one accessible restroom for women, or one accessible gender neutral restroom. - a.
 The accessible restrooms shall be within reasonable proximity to the meeting room. - 6.
-Accessible Telephones.
-If two or more public payphones are available at the meeting facility, at least one should be: - a.
-Equipped with TTY - Mounted no higher than 48" from the floor and provide clear floor space 30" wide and 48" wide (so that attendees using wheeled mobility can properly access the phone). - 7.
 The Meeting Room: The meeting room in which the public meeting will take place shall be made accessible for persons with disabilities.
 The following shall be provided: - a.
 An integrated seating area for wheeled mobility device users shall be made available. - b.
 If possible, meeting planners should remove several chairs to accommodate potential attendees who use wheeled mobility devices. - i.
 If possible, remove a chair to the side and to the rear of the designated space to ensure enough room for the wheeled mobility device. - Such spaces for wheeled mobility device users shall be dispersed throughout the room, and not clustered all in one section (e.g. all in the front or all in the back).
-This allows attendees using wheeled mobility a variety of seating/viewing options. - 8.
+This allows attendees using wheeled mobility a variety of seating/viewing options. - 7.
 Space for Sign Language, CART and Foreign Language Interpreters - a.
 A well-lit area and chairs facing the audience shall be made available for sign language interpreters at the front of the room (likely just off to one side of the main presentation area).
 If a CART provider is to be used, a small table for the laptop and space for a screen and projector should be provided near an electrical outlet. - b.
-Priority seating at the front of the audience and in direct line of sight of the interpreters/CART provider shall be provided for attendees who are deaf/hard of hearing.
+Priority seating at the front of the audience and in direct line of sight of the interpreters/CART provider shall be provided for attendees who are deaf/hard of hearing. - c.
+For foreign language interpreters, there is a need for space where they can sit with the individuals who require language assistance. - 8.
+Aisles within the meeting room shall be: - a.
+Clear of tripping hazards (e.g. electric cords) to the greatest extent possible.
+Where cords or other obstacles must cross an aisle to power communications or other device, the hazard should be minimized with tape or other appropriate means.

-- c.
-For foreign language interpreters, there is a need for space where they can sit with the individuals who require language assistance. - 9.
-Aisles within the meeting room shall be - Clear of tripping hazards (e.g. electric cords) to the greatest extent possible.
-Where cords or other obstacles must cross an aisle to power communications or other device, the hazard should be minimized with tape or other appropriate means. - b.
-At least 3 feet wide. - 10.
+- b.
+At least 3 feet wide. - 9.
 Microphones.
 The microphones used at public meetings shall be available on a stand that is adjustable in height.